LukeSmithxyz/based.cooking/content/chicken-tikka-masala.md

 ## Directions

 1. In a 5-qt. slow cooker, combine the first 13 ingredients (Can blend these first for convenience).
 Add chicken, jalapeno and bay leaf.
 Cook, covered, on low 4 hours or until chicken is tender.
-Remove jalapeno and bay leaf.
+Remove jalapeño and bay leaf.
 2. In a small bowl, mix cornstarch and cream until smooth; gradually stir into sauce.
 Cook, covered, on high 15-20 minutes or until sauce is thickened.
 Serve with rice.
 If desired, sprinkle with cilantro.